 Creators of viral internet hits sometimes lose credit and financial reward for their work when big media companies move in and appropriate copies of the joke/video to drive up their own hits.
 David Bussell fought back when Associated Newspapers published his comedy creation without credit.
 We tracked David down and asked him to tell his story, which he has kindly done below:

 It all started with a screen cap of a bit of Facebook malarkey I posted on a photo sharing website one night.
-You can see this on my website (congratulations if you clicked on that, you are now the proud owner of a migraine).

 Typically when I launch new material I do it with no small fanfare (as you'll soon learn), but on this rare occasion I bunged it up, went to bed and thought no more of it.
 It was only when I woke the next day I realised the internet had taken to it like deep-fried crackstasy.
 Overnight it had gone from throwaway fun to a full-blown viral phenomenon, shared, retweeted and reposted literally thousands of times.

 Within a couple of days it had gained over a million hits, and two weeks later a quick bit of calculation on my part had it closing in on three mill.
 Of all the comedy projects I've been involved in, this tossed-off bit of nonsense had been the making of me, and I hadn't even gone to the bother of putting my name on it.
 I've worked 16 hour days alongside professional production crews, some of which greeted the dawn just to make sure their co-workers had an egg butty to start the day off right - and these projects had gotten a fraction of the attention of some jpeg I'd slapped onto Imgur after a couple of Friday night beers.